CISL (AM)

-CISL (650 kHz) is a commercial AM radio station licensed to Vancouver, British Columbia, and serving the Greater Vancouver radio market.
-It is owned by Rogers Radio, a division of Rogers Sports & Media and airs a sports format branded as Sportsnet 650.
-It is the flagship station of the Vancouver Giants, Vancouver Canucks, Abbotsford Canucks, and is the Vancouver affiliate of the Toronto Blue Jays, Seattle Seahawks and Seattle Mariners.
-On weekdays, local hosts are heard most of the day, while the Infinity Sports Network is heard late nights and weekends.
+CISL (650 kHz) was a commercial AM radio station licensed to Richmond, British Columbia, Canada that served the Greater Vancouver radio market.
+It was owned by Rogers Radio, a division of Rogers Sports & Media, and aired a sports format branded as Sportsnet 650.
+It was the flagship station of the Vancouver Giants, Vancouver Canucks and Abbotsford Canucks, and was the Vancouver affiliate of the Toronto Blue Jays, Seattle Seahawks and Seattle Mariners.
+On weekdays, local hosts were heard most of the day, while Westwood One Sports was heard late nights and weekends.

-CISL's radio studios are located at 2440 Ash Street in the Fairview neighbourhood of Vancouver.
-By day, CISL is powered at 20,000 watts; to avoid interference at night to other stations on 650 AM, it reduces power to 4,000 watts.
-CISL uses a directional antenna at all times with a three-tower array.
-The transmitter is on Nelson Road off British Columbia Highway 91 on Lulu Island.
+CISL's radio studios were located at 2440 Ash Street in the Fairview neighborhood of Vancouver.
+By day, CISL was powered at 20,000 watts; to avoid interference at night to other stations on 650 AM, it reduced power to 4,000 watts.
+CISL used a directional antenna at all times with a three-tower array.
+The transmitter was on Nelson Road off British Columbia Highway 91 on Lulu Island.

 History

 940 AM

 CISL originally signed on the air on May 1, 1980, at a frequency of 940 kHz and a power of 2,500 watts.
 The call letters were pronounced "C-Isle".
-The licence was granted to South Fraser Broadcasting, a group controlled by Michael Dickinson.
+The license was granted to South Fraser Broadcasting, a group controlled by Michael Dickinson.
 Dickinson's previous broadcast experience included a stint at Vancouver radio stations CHQM-AM-FM.

 The original music content was primarily middle of the road songs, branded as AM Gold Music Radio.
 The playlist consisted of titles released from 1955 to the-then present with the newscasters and announcers placing an emphasis on the community of Richmond (the ISLand in CISL).